-IV.
-Parent, Family & Community Engagement (10%)
+V. Parent, Family & Community Engagement (10%)

-- In partnership with Family Advocate and Center Manager, welcome families into the program by conducting a Family Orientation with the child and family prior to the first day of attendance. - In partnership with applicable YIN staff, use the family partnership process to help families develop transition plans for themselves and their children. - Provide opportunities for families to engage with their children, and facilitate opportunities for families to contribute to the creation of the classroom community. - Communicate with families in a supportive manner regarding program participation and progress. - Actively collect all 45/90 day requirements and document follow-up per program guidance. - Conduct a minimum of two Educational Home Visits and two Parent-Teacher Conferences each program year. - Advocate for families and support families in further engaging as advocates and leaders within Head Start and the community through supporting effective transitions, care team meetings, IEP/IFSP meetings, and other opportunities for families to effectively meet their unique and diverse needs. - Maintain concise and factual documentation regarding families and children in all program areas. - Communicate with Family Advocate on a regular basis to coordinate family engagement and school readiness services. - Serve as a liaison between program services and the community, including recruitment activities, education and advocacy of potential Head Start and Early Head Start families. - Provide opportunities for families to further their development within the Family Engagement Outcomes, which will include participating in engagement activities at night or on the weekend.
+- In partnership with Family Advocate and Center Manager, welcome families into the program by conducting a Family Orientation with the child and family prior to the first day of attendance. - In partnership with applicable YIN staff, use the family partnership process to help families develop transition plans for themselves and their children. - Provide opportunities for families to engage in ways that promote trusting parent/child relationships, and facilitate opportunities for families to contribute to the creation of the classroom community. - Communicate with families in a supportive manner regarding program participation and progress. - Actively collect all 45/90 day requirements and document follow-up per program guidance. - Conduct a minimum of two Educational Home Visits and two Parent-Teacher Conferences each program year. - Advocate for families and support families in further engaging as advocates and leaders within Head Start and the community through supporting effective transitions, care team meetings, IEP/IFSP meetings, and other opportunities for families to effectively meet their unique and diverse needs. - Maintain concise and factual documentation regarding families and children in all program areas. - Communicate with Family Advocate on a regular basis to coordinate family engagement and school readiness services. - Serve as a liaison between program services and the community, including recruitment activities, education and advocacy of potential Head Start and Early Head Start families.

-V. Professional Development (5%)

-- Actively participate in Professional Development opportunities, and incorporate information from training and guidance into practice to improve quality. - Attend all required trainings, meetings and complete necessary certifications as required. - Develop and work towards professional development goals in collaboration with your supervisor. - Assume the responsibilities of the Lead Teacher when the teacher is absent.
+Provide opportunities for families to further their development within the Family Engagement Outcomes, which will include participating in engagement activities at night or on the weekend.

 VI.
+Professional Development (5%)

+- Actively participate in Professional Development opportunities, and incorporate information from training and guidance into practice to improve quality. - Attend all required trainings, meetings and complete necessary certifications as required. - Develop and work towards professional development goals in collaboration with your supervisor.

+VII.
 Additional Responsibilities (5%)

-- May be requested to fill in at other sites or travel to other locations for training. - Must be sensitive to the socioeconomic and cultural characteristics of the service population.

-• Performs other duties as assigned.
+- May be requested to fill in at other sites or travel to other locations for training. - Must be sensitive to the socioeconomic and cultural characteristics of the service population. - Perform other duties as assigned.